 Most of us know we are entitled to a Social Security benefit, but the amount of the benefit is different for everyone.
-Did you know there can be a right time to begin receiving the benefit?
+How do you evaluate when the right time is to begin collecting this benefit?

 There are many factors to consider when determining when you should start taking Social Security.
 You are eligible for benefits as early as age 62, but there are other factors such as Full Retirement Age (FRA) for Social Security purposes, current income, employment status, additional income sources, and life expectancy that should be taken into consideration.
 You may also consider if your spouse will be dependent on a portion of your social security benefit.